Zelirian/atom-mocha-test-runner/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Atom Mocha Test Runner

 By default, Atom runs your tests with Jasmine (for more information on testing packages in Atom, please [see the Atom Flight Manual](http://flight-manual.atom.io/hacking-atom/sections/writing-specs/#running-specs)).
 Atom allows you to specify a custom test runner using the `atomTestRunner` field in your `package.json`, but implementing a custom test runner is not straightforward.
 This module allows you to run your specs using Mocha with minimal fuss.